ajroach42/ajroach42.github.io/_posts/2017-04-04-my-new-writing-setup.md

 title: 'My New Writing Setup '
 splash-wide: /images/IMG_0790.JPG
 ---
 A few days ago, over on Boingboing, Rob Beschizza shared [his new writing setup](http://boingboing.net/2017/03/16/my-new-writing-setup.html).
-A plank keyboard, an old iMac, and some beautiful vintage speakers, tucked away in a corner of his abode.
+A planck keyboard, an old iMac, and some beautiful vintage speakers, tucked away in a corner of his abode.

 He said that he works this way because: